Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Depending on the school, academic probation may make students ineligible for certain university activities.
 This makes sense, as probation is meant to be a time to focus seriously on grades in an effort to avoid eventual academic dismissal.

 Academic probation or dismissal can also affect a student’s financial aid.
-The United States Department of Education requires students to maintain “satisfactory progress toward completing their degree” to receive financial aid—which applies to recipients of federal, state, institutional, and private resources, including grants, scholarships, work-study, and student and parent loans.”
-There are still options for students who lose their financial aid due to poor academic standing, including select private loans and some scholarships.
+The U.S. Department of Education requires students to maintain satisfactory academic progress toward their degrees to receive financial aid — which may include federal, state, and institutional grants and scholarships; work-study; and federal student and parent loans.

 How to Appeal Academic Dismissal